rennydoig/ssc22-case-comp/README.md

 ### 2. Model selection
-* Forecasting internet speeds (upload and download): time-series problem.
+* Forecasting internet speeds (upload and download):
   * Model performance:
     * We can use 'leave-the-latest-out'.
 Fit our models using t to T-1 data, and test the model performance on the 2021-Q4 data.
-  * The most intuitive model would be the ARIMA-type model.
+  * Since it looks like a time-series problem the most intuitive model would be the ARIMA-type models.
     * Recursive AR using scikit-learn: https://www.cienciadedatos.net/documentos/py27-time-series-forecasting-python-scikitlearn.html
     * Spatial Autocorrelation and regression:
       * https://geographicdata.science/book/notebooks/06_spatial_autocorrelation.html